Eassame/request-multiple-urls/README.md

 # Features
 - Checks urls are valid (unless the url is only a path)
-- Cancels request response time takes to longer than timeout value (default value is 1000 ms but this can be editted)
+- Cancels request response time takes to longer than timeout value (default value is 1000 ms but this can be edited)

 # Promises